onap/policy-parent/docs/clamp/acm/acm-architecture.rst

    #. **Automation Composition Instance Update on Participants:** Once the user is happy with the property
-      values, the Automation Composition Instance is updated on participants and the Automation Composition Elements for this Automation Composition Instance are initialized or updated by participants using the control loop metadata.
+      values, the Automation Composition Instance is updated on participants and the Automation Composition Elements for this Automation Composition Instance are initialized or updated by participants using the automation composition metadata.
 The post condition for an execution of this capability is that the Automation Composition instance is updated on Participants.

    #. **Automation Composition State Change:** The user can now order the participants to change the state